Internship Training Manual

 Copies of letters of recommendation submitted by CAPS staff on behalf of interns are kept by individuals who are asked to submit such letters.

-At the discretion of the Director of Training, interns’ records may also include other information relevant to the intern’s performance, interaction with staff and other trainees, and professional conduct.
+At the discretion of the Associate Director of Training, records of interns may also include other information relevant to the intern’s performance, interaction with staff and other trainees, and professional conduct.
 Intern files will be maintained indefinitely.

 Return to table of contents